helium/HIP/0000-Hex-Coverage-Limit.md

 •Start date that radio has sent at least one (1) heartbeat every 72 hours (only used as a tiebreaker if tie for attribute 1)

-*Until Mapping is implemented, the only attributes used will be Modeled Signal Strength and date of CPI approval.
-See the end of this section for how Mapping is to be implemented for this HIP.

-Scoring attribute 2 (CPI approval date) will only be used when there is a tie for two or more radios for the proceeding attribute.
+Scoring attribute 2 (Heartbeat Streak Date) will only be used when there is a tie for two or more radios for the proceeding attribute.

 Please note, that the multiplier table above only affects the modeled coverage points that are given to each radio, and does not affect rewards distributed for the transfer of data.